 A reader’s comment from last week’s blog post: Will your child’s car seat be allowed on the airplane? has proven once again that not all airlines are created equal in the eyes of parents.
 In fact, this mother’s recent experience with United Airlines is enough to make you wonder if anyone at United actually knows the so-called rules they feel at liberty to enforce.
+If you’re planning to use a car seat on an airplane soon, be sure to read this–and consider printing it to carry along with you.

 Hello Shelly and fellow readers – I’m just online trying to find any info I can on car seats on planes.
 I just got back from a trip to San Francisco and on our return flight we had a nightmare experience with our car seat!!